 Deuteronomy 29:23 “The whole land will be a burning waste of salt and sulfur – nothing planted, nothing sprouting, no vegetation growing on it.
 It will be like the destruction of Sodom and Gomorrah, Admah and Zeboyim, which the Lord overthrew in fierce anger.”

-Too much salt, or salt where it shouldn’t be literally prevents growth.
+Too much salt or salt where it shouldn’t literally prevent growth.

 So while we aim to live salty lives we need to temper the saltshaker with wisdom and prudence and godly guidance.

 What can dumping too much salt look like?